opencelium/opencelium/docs/usage/connectors.rst

 Connectors
 ##################

-Connector is a core component in Open Celium.
+Connector is a core component in OpenCelium.
 It is a system to which we will send requests and get responses.
 They can be different throw different protocols: HTTP, JSON-RPC, SOAP, and so on.
 Currently, HTTP and JSON-RPC are available.
 Connector uses invokers.
 Invoker is a